borkshop/kni/MANUAL.md

 You {(called == flipped)|lose|win}.
 ```

-Inkblot also support weighted random.
+Kni also support weighted random.
 Every thread in an alternation block has
 a weight of 1 by default, meaning they are equally likely to be chosen.
 An expression (in parentheses) at the beginning of each block can determine an
 alternate weight.